Evangel University alumni, faculty chair compete in Ironman competition

 At Evangel, Hardy’s competitive spirit serves as motivation for students and athletes alike.

 “The science behind the Ironman training, and what happens in the body in rehabilitation, is applicable to all of the majors in the Kinesiology Department — athletic training, pre-physical therapy, physical education, recreation and personal training.”

 “These races help our department promote fitness and healthy lifestyles,” says Hardy.

-— Anna Lester, junior communication studies major at Evangel University
+WRITTEN BY: Anna Lester, junior communication studies major at Evangel University